aquette/fty-service-status-systemd/README.md

 cd build
 cmake ..
 make
-make doc # to create doxygen documentation at the root of the project
+make doc # to create doxygen documentation at the root of the project (at least doxygen is needed)

+cmake .. -DBUILD_EXAMPLE=On # to also build example
+make
 ```

 ## Description